-Though most of the buyers are from other Asian countries, buyers from Europe, the US, and Russia each make up about 10% or more of the buyers.
-It is designed to be an international event with language assistance for people from 200 countries.
+Though most of the buyers are from other Asian countries, European, American and Russian importers each make up about 10% or more of the audience.
+It’s designed to be an international event, with language assistance for people from 200 countries.

 The Yiwu Trade Fair

 Fundamentally, guanxi is about building a network of mutually beneficial connections which can be used for personal and business purposes.
-In a sense, guanxi is important for business in any part of the world.
-However, in China guanxi is perhaps more important because the political system is centralized and bureaucratic, and the legal system is comparatively weak.
+In a sense, guanxi is important for businesses in any part of the world.
+However, in China guanxi is more important because the political system is centralized, bureaucratic, and the legal system is comparatively weak.

-Where in the US you may be able to make a deal strictly over the phone or through business meetings, in China it is necessary to get to know your counterparts outside the boardroom at meals or over tea.
-You can find advice on how to conduct yourself at these meetings here.
+In the US you may be able to make a deal strictly over the phone or through business meetings, in China it is necessary to get to know your counterparts outside the boardroom at meals or over tea.

 Businesses in China often attribute their success to having good guanxi.